BigMak1/App_Weather_Forecast/README.md

-# Weather Forecast with API⛅
+# Weather Forecast with API ⛅

 ### A simple web-service which can view real-time weather data and forecasts for other locations worldwide.
 - Used FastAPI to create the API.